Jarrrk/AltisWebmin/README.md

 AltisWebmin
 ===========

-Admin web panel for Altis Life on ArmA 3
+Web admin panel for the mission 'Altis Life' on ArmA 3.
+View the official AltisLife website here!

 Requirements
 ------------
 * [PHP 5.4+](http://php.net/downloads.php)
 * MySQL server, preferably [MariaDB](https://downloads.mariadb.org)
-* Webserver. (obviously)
+* A webserver (obviously)

 Installation
 ------------
 1. Unzip the contents from the [latest release](https://github.com/Jarrrk/AltisWebmin/releases) and upload them to your site.
 2. Navigate your browser to the domain of where you uploaded the files.
 3. Follow the install steps by adding your SQL details.
+(Same as server database details)
 4. Profit? ;)

 Issues